AkebaMitchell/Machine-Learning-in-Health-Breast-Cancer-Wisconsin-Dataset-Kaggle/README.md

 Authors:Hannes Draxl and Ryan Nazareth

-notebook version of the code stored in html file named code_liverscript.hmtl
+notebook version of the code stored in html file named code_livescript.hmtl